Burt Presbyterian Church

 On Tuesday, 31st March 1953 the Derry Presbytery Choral Festival was held in Burt when the Massed Choirs of the Presbytery led the Praise.
 The Moderator of the Presbytery Rev. W A Montgomery M A (Strand) conducted the Service and the Conductor was Mr George McNee and the Organist Mr Gordon Douglas.

-Mr. Smyth received a unanimous call to Glastry and resigned on 29 June 1955.
+Mr. Smyth, having received a unanimous call to Glastry resigned on 29 June 1955.

 Rev. W. G. McConkey